IN CONVERSATION WITH: INTERIOR DESIGNER,

 What advice would you give to young designers trying to build trust with clients at the top end of the market?

 I think honesty is key.
-You will never know all the answers and that’s ok.
-Its best to be honest and say that you will come back to them rather than say something that may be wrong.
-You are dealing with high value and high pressure, it’s important to have an honest relationship with your client.
+You will never know all the answers and that’s okay.
+It’s always better to be honest and let them know you’ll come back with the correct information, rather than give an answer that might be wrong.
+You are dealing with high value and high pressure, so it’s very important to have an transparent relationship with your client.

 How do you continue to stay creative, especially when designing homes for people who expect the extraordinary?

 I try and get out and about when I can.
-I find inspiration everywhere from restaurants, window shopping, exhibitions and take lots of pictures!
-I often will take pictures of colours that I like next to each other and will keep in mind for the projects I am working on.
+I find inspiration everywhere from restaurants, window shopping, exhibitions and I always take lots of pictures.
+I often photograph colour combinations that inspire me and refer back to them for the projects I’m working on.

 First design detail you notice when walking into a room?